⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| EV/EBITDA | 15.65 | Enterprise Value to EBITDA measures a company's total value (including debt) relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies with different capital structures. |
+| EV/EBITDA | 16.39 | Evaluates the total value of the company (Enterprise Value) relative to its earnings before interest, taxes, depreciation, and amortization, useful for comparing companies across different capital structures. |

-| Operating Margin | 16.33 | Operating margin measures the percentage of revenue left after paying for operating expenses, reflecting a company's operational efficiency and pricing power. |
+| Operating Margin | 0.16 | Represents the percentage of revenue left after paying for operating expenses, indicating the company's operational efficiency and core business profitability. |